top of page

 TOOL #1: WEIGHT SCALE

 The weight scale is a common and simple tool to utilize for tracking progress.
-However, it is extremely common to see people develop an unhealthy relationship with the scale and create an attachment to specific body weight values.
-While it’s normal to have this tendency to strive toward being a certain weight, it is encouraged to avoid any kind of emotional attachment to specific numbers on the scale as they are only data points.
-Weight gain on the scale could mean many different things such as:
+However, it is extremely common to see people develop an unhealthy relationship with the scale and create an attachment to specific numbers.
+While it is normal to have this tendency to strive toward being a certain weight: it is encouraged to avoid any kind of emotional attachment to numbers on the scale as they are only data points.

 • Pure fat gain